martyzz1/heroku_proc_scalar_app/README.md

     'someotherproc':0
 }

-The procname is the name of the process configured in your app's Procfile The count can be representative of anything you want.
+The procname is the name of the process configured in your app's Procfile.
+The count can be representative of anything you want.
 For me, I use this as a counter of the number of tasks in a Celery Queue.
 The idea being that when the count is 0 I scale the process to 0 to save me some money.